WhitakerLab/scona/CONTRIBUTING.md

   return leaving_interhem
 ```

-Now suppose we decide to add this back into the BrainNetworksInPython source code.
+Now suppose we decide to add this back into the scona source code.

 #### step 1: docstrings